Charge Transfer and $dd$ excitations in AgF$_{2}$: Ellipsometry data

 We measured the complex dielectric function using a Woollam VASE\textsuperscript{\textregistered} spectroscopic ellipsometer in the energy range from 0.55~eV to 3.5~eV.
 The reflectivity ratio for $p$ and $s$ polarization is defined as

-where $\Psi_{ellip}$ and $\Delta_{ellip}$ are the parametric amplitude and phase difference components of the complex reflectivity $\rho$.
+where $\Psi_{\mathrm{ellip}}$ and $\Delta_{\mathrm{ellip}}$ are the parametric amplitude and phase difference components of the complex reflectivity $\rho$.
 We measured the $r_{p}/r_{s}$ ratios at incident angles $\theta$ of 61$^{\circ}$ and 63$^{\circ}$ at selected temperatures of 300~K, 250~K, 226~K, 200~K, 176~K, 150~K, 100~K, 50~K and 8~K. The corresponding $\Psi(\omega)$ and $\Delta(\omega)$ spectra for 2 angles of incidence measured at the lowest temperature are displayed in Figure~\ref{fig:ellipso}.

 We fitted $\Psi(\omega)$ at two different angles of incidence (AOI) simultaneously following a similar but a separate fit to the $\Delta(\omega)$ spectra at two different angles of incidence using a Drude-Lorentz parametrization of $\epsilon(\omega)$.
 For the powder pressed sample of AgF$_2$, we have used an isotropic model for $\epsilon(\omega)$.
-The confidence boundaries presented in Fig.~\ref{fig:sig1} of the main text represent the possible range of $\sigma_1$ values between the two limits, i.e. a fit to $\Psi_{ellip}$ data (2 AOI) and a fit to $\Delta_{ellip}$ data (2 AOI), thus reflecting our error bar for the reported results.
-A simultaneous fit to both $\Psi_{ellip}$ and $\Delta_{ellip}$ was not possible to obtain under the use of a simple one layer model of $\epsilon(\omega)$ for the AgF$_2$ sample.
-We assume that the discrepancy is buried in the fact that in this range and with the use of the ellipsometry method, the powder sample surface roughness or a possibly decomposed thin layer have to be considered carefully.
-Nevertheless, the impact of this discrepancy is mostly shown around the 1~eV absorption while the CT excitation seems to be robust for both analysis procedures.
+The confidence boundaries presented in Fig.~\ref{fig:sig1} of the main text represent the possible range of $\sigma_1$ values between the two limits, i.e. a fit to $\Psi_{\mathrm{ellip}}$ data (2 AOI) and a fit to $\Delta_{\mathrm{ellip}}$ data (2 AOI), thus reflecting our error bar for the reported results.
+A simultaneous fit to both $\Psi_{\mathrm{ellip}}$ and $\Delta_{\mathrm{ellip}}$ was not possible to obtain under the use of a simple one layer model of $\epsilon(\omega)$ for the AgF$_2$ sample.
+We assume that the discrepancy is due to the polycrystalline nature of the sample.
+Nevertheless, the impact of this discrepancy is mostly shown around the 1~eV absorption while the CT excitation is robust for both analysis procedures.

 To extract the optical conductivity directly from the $r_{p}/r_{s}$ ratio, we have used the following pseudo-dielectric function: